sandeepkhadk/Decision_Tree_Generator/README.md

 5. Train the model.
 6. Review the metrics and visualization.
 7. Use the prediction form to generate outputs for new records.

+## Data Cleaning and Preprocessing

+The app handles some common messy-data cases automatically during training:

+- Missing numeric values are imputed with the median.
+- Missing categorical values are imputed with the most frequent value.
+- Categorical features are one-hot encoded for model training.
+- Unsupported column types are ignored with a warning.

+It does not perform full data cleaning such as fixing inconsistent labels, parsing malformed dates, or removing duplicate rows automatically, so very messy datasets may still need manual cleanup first.

 ## Model Details